E-ARK-Software/earkweb/docs/nlp_documentation.md

     category_models_path = /var/data/earkweb/nlp/textcategories/models
     config_path_nlp = /var/data/earkweb/nlp                                 # general folder
     tar_path = /var/data/earkweb/nlp/storage                                # here .tar containers are stored that can be used as source for NLP tasks

+Additionally, a few lines of code need to be changed (see the commented lines).
+They are needed to cover the differences between Solr 4 and Solr 6, regarding the query result structures etc.

+In `workers/tasks.py`:

+    class DMMainTask()
+    class DNMERecogniser()

+In `workers/dmhelpers/createarchive.py`:

+    def add_to_archive()

 ## Usage